turneraj/MEOWS/README.md

 ######If you are unfamiliar with the abovementioned modules, I suggest finding the documentation for each one and browsing through it.

 ###Example --- How to use MEOWS
-**Before starting the example, please fork the `meows` directory and save it to your computer.
+**Before starting the example, please download the `meows` directory and save it to your computer.
 Within the same directory, you should have your `MUSCLE executable file` and `RAxML executable file`.**

 1. Open bash (commandline) and set your working directory to the path of the `meows` directory.
   * In the `meows` directory, there is a FASTA file containing the sequence of *Limia melanonotata* (GenBank: JX968693.1; Alda *et al.*, 2013) cytochrome oxidase subunit I (COI) gene (called `example_seq.fasta`), as well as the code for MEOWS, `meows.py` (ignore picture files).